vvucetic/Pulse/readme.md

 }
 ```

-Besides that, it's possible to enqueue complex workflow of tasks like this:
+Besides that, it's possible to enqueue complex workflow of jobs like this:

 ```C#
 var dl = WorkflowJob.MakeJob(() => WorkflowMethod("Download"));